AdithyaSean/Automated-Home-Security-System/docs/Automated-Home-Security-System-Report.md

    - Cloud-based advanced analytics
    - Machine learning model deployment

-   The Processing Layer handles the complex task of analyzing and interpreting data from multiple sources.
-Edge computing nodes perform real-time video analysis using OpenCV (OpenCV, 2024), capable of processing up to 30 frames per second for motion detection and basic object recognition.
-The distributed processing system allows multiple Raspberry Pi units to share the computational load, with each device capable of handling up to 1080p video streams while maintaining real-time performance.
-Cloud-based analytics, powered by Firebase and custom machine learning models, provide advanced features such as facial recognition and behavior analysis.
-The machine learning models, trained on extensive datasets, are optimized for edge deployment while maintaining high accuracy in various lighting conditions.
+   Analyzing and Processing is performed on edge computing nodes using OpenCV (OpenCV, 2024).
+The edge computing nodes are Raspberry Pi units, which are capable of handling up to relatively less compute-intensive tasks, such as low resolution image processing and real-time video streaming.
+Cloud-based analytics, powered by Firebase and custom machine learning models, provide advanced features such as facial recognition and image enhancement.
+The machine learning models such as lightweight OpenCV cascade classifiers and histogram equalization are deployed on the cloud.
+The user can access the cloud through the mobile application, where saved images can be viewed.

 4. **Application Layer**
    - Mobile application with intuitive UI/UX